-Through a risk-based audit approach, the Department assesses the effectiveness of internal controls of CIC based on the guidelines on internal control promulgated by the HKICPA.
-The Committee of Sponsoring Organisations of the Treadway Commission Framework ("COSO") is also adopted to assess the five major components of internal controls, namely control environment, risk assessment, control activities, information and communication, and monitoring activities.
+Through a risk-based audit approach, the Department assesses the effectiveness of internal controls of CIC across key business processes.
+The Committee of Sponsoring Organisations of the Treadway Commission (COSO) Framework is also adopted to assess the five major components of internal controls, namely control environment, risk assessment, control activities, information and communication, and monitoring activities.